Combine the majestic heights of Royal Deeside with the epic cliff-top site of Dunnottar Castle.

 Your next stop is the Falls of Feugh.
 These cascading falls are mesmerising; and if you’re lucky, you may even spot a salmon jumping up the river.

-It’s now time for lunch in Braemar, a lovely little village with royal connections and plenty of local delicacies to try.
+It’s now time for lunch in Braemar, a lovely little village in the Cairngorms National Park with royal connections and plenty of local delicacies to try.

-You leave the Cairngorm National Park and arrive in Aberdeen in the early evening.
+You leave the Cairngorms National Park and arrive in Aberdeen in the early evening.

 We don't have any reviews for this tour yet.